KiwiSingh/Shitpost-O-LlaMa/README.md

 depending on your platform and Python environment.
 You may also want to do this in a virtual environment.

 6. Assuming you did everything right, the script should work as intended now.
 In case the script throws an error that `ollama` isn't running, be sure to run `ollama serve` and/or `ollama list`.
+If it still doesn't work, run the Ollama app manually.

 ## CLI options explained